algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - Specify the expected and actual behavior.

 2. **Labeling System:**
    - Utilize labels to categorize issues, such as "bug," or "enhancement".
+Here is the [list](https://github.com/algosup/2023-2024-project-2-x86-retrogaming-team-4/issues/labels) of labels.
    - Labels aid in quickly identifying the nature of the issue and prioritizing tasks.

 3. **Assignees and Responsibility:**
    - Assign issues to the appropriate team member or individuals responsible for addressing the problem.
    - Assignees take ownership of the task, improving accountability.

 4. **Use of Templates:**
    - We have introduced issue templates to standardize the information provided for different types of issues.